niharikasathya23/self-correcting-AI-data-validation-service/Data Validation Project.md

   Key point: **DB is the source of truth**, so if DB is unavailable we prefer to **pause/slow processing** rather than return partial results.

 ### Why async SQLAlchemy?

+For persistence, the system uses PostgreSQL with SQLAlchemy’s async ORM.
+I chose a relational database because the system has well-defined entities like jobs, attempts, and outbox events, and those relationships benefit from structured schemas, constraints, and transactional guarantees.

+The job lifecycle — including statuses like pending, extracting, validating, and completed — is naturally modeled with relational tables.
+Using SQL also lets us enforce data integrity and support the transactional outbox pattern, which requires atomic writes between the job record and the enqueue event.

+I used SQLAlchemy’s async engine so database operations wouldn’t block the event loop.
+Since the API and workers handle many concurrent requests, asynchronous DB access allows the system to process multiple jobs simultaneously without tying up threads during network I/O.

+So the combination of PostgreSQL and async SQLAlchemy gave us strong consistency guarantees, structured data modeling, and high concurrency support for the pipeline.

+If they ask “Why not NoSQL?”

+Because the data model is structured and transactional — jobs, attempts, and outbox events have clear relationships.
+SQL makes those constraints and joins easier, and it supports atomic transactions which are important for reliability patterns like the transactional outbox.

 ### How do you prevent race conditions on job updates?isolation-Read commited